 The first noticeable thing about Beker is her daring.
 She doesn't seem to have the same amout of self-doubt that many of us experience - something that keeps us from grabbing that ring and running with it.
 From landing a role at her first audition with no prior acting experience, to sharing openly with the largely Jewish audience how she approaches her faith in practice, she makes no apologies for who she is.
 She doesn't attempt to convince others to feel the same way or try to justify her choices, she just lays them out as facts.
 This is a lesson I am still trying to absorb and a hard one for me to incorporate into my life on a daily basis.

 Last to come up was how she felt about the current fashion industry.
 Beker expressed surprise that with technology advancing so quickly, it hasn't had more of effect on the fashion world.
 One of the few examples of someone experimenting with innovation is Hussein Chalaya.
-If you haven't seen this video of his transforming garments, here is a link - http://www.dailymotion.com/video/x1bqpg_hussein-chalayan_people.
-While this was groundbreaking, in general the fashion world is seriously lagging behind.
+While his transforming garments were groundbreaking, in general the fashion world is seriously lagging behind.
 Fabrics, drafting models and construction techniques should be moving forward at a pace in keeping with what is happening in the rest of the world.

 There was so much more she shared, but these are the highlights that rise to the top when I think back to that interview.
 She is on my mind today as she is in town launching her clothing line.
 I hopefully will get the chance to hear her speak again, although I doubt it will have the depth of the amazing interview I was fortunate to hear last time.

-For those who want to know more personal information, there is a bio on-line at http://www.fashiontelevision.com/show/personality_jeannebeker.aspx.
-It only lacks her families history which is pretty amazing in itself.
+For those who want to know more personal information, you can visit the Fashion TV bio.
+It only lacks her family's history which is pretty amazing in itself.